quentincloudsnow/userlookup/IntegrationHub.md

    ![Alt text](img/2023-09-21_07-33-06.png)

-On the next screen, you will be prompted to choose the method you want to use to create your new spoke.
-We want to use the OpenAPI Specification method since we have been provided with the YAML File that describes the API and complies with the OPENAPI Specification.
+On the next screen, you will be prompted to select the method you wish to use for creating your new spoke.
+We intend to utilize the OpenAPI Specification method, as we have been furnished with the YAML file that describes the API and adheres to the OPENAPI Specification.

 Select **OpenAPI Specification** (1) then click **Continue** (2)